 – Dr. Michael Patlas, Editor-in-Chief, CARJ

-Thank you to the Canadian Radiological Foundation (CRF) and the Canadian Heads of Academic Radiology (CHAR) for their generous funding support of the podcast.
+Thank you to the Canadian Radiological Foundation (CRF) for their generous funding support of the podcast.

 Listen on Apple Podcasts Listen on Spotify Listen on Google Podcasts